Peter B Food Safety

 Providing several types of safety articles about glove usage with over 30 years of real kitchen and management experience to Big Island and all Hawaii.
-We help foodservice facilities attain a high standard of food safety.
+We help foodservice facilities attain a high standard of food and health safety.

 Last month, we talked about proper handwashing.
 The next step in helping to prevent foodborne illness is proper glove usage.